vrama16/LymeDisease/README.md

-Main Objectives and Goals of Research and Analysis:

 - Creating plots for the correlations between the MRI Data and the corresponding luminescence (normalizing the scales)
 - Proportionality of infection within the body components